portworx/px-docs/scaled-volumes.md

 ### How do I request for a specific instance of a scaled volume

-You can always specify by name a specific instance of scaled volume to be used.
+You can always specify a scaled volume instance by name.